AndreasMadsen/immortal/README.md

 * `this.stderr` a readable stream relayed from `process.stderr`
 * `this.error` in case the monitor was restarted all `stderr` output from prevouse `pump` process is contained in this property.
+* `this.pid` an object containing pid information about the immortal group.

 Note that both `.stdout` and `stderr` can't be closed because they don't origin from a single process.